10 Happy New Year’s Books for Kids

 Whistle for Willie by Ezra Jack Keats works great for New Year’s goal-setting because its theme on perseverance.

-The main character doesn’t give up on his goal of learning to whistle, which offers a great message to your students about not giving up.
+The main character doesn’t give up on his goal of learning to whistle.
+This offers a great message to your students about not giving up.

 Plus, this book is FREE on Amazon’s Audiobook program.
 You can try a free trial HERE.